TEALSK12/apcsa-public/curriculum/Unit1-Map-CB.md

-# CB Unit 1: Programming & Java
+# CB Unit 1: Primitive Types

 The following curriculum map is a day-by-day listing of the AP Computer Science course in chronological order.
 The order has been adapted to follow the College Board AP CS A Curriculum.
 The lesson plans numbers follow the original TEALS curriculum which was taught in the order of the Building Java Programs textbook.